Extension Pesticide Applicator Training Series #3: Treatment Area Measurements

-Recorded measurements and simple field drawings are useful when determining surface area.
-Basic sketches of the area will help to show the sides being measured, obstacles not targeted for application, insert transverse lines for area calculations (described below), and other considerations.
+Recorded measurements and simple field drawings can be used to determine surface area.
+Basic sketches help by showing the sides measured, obstacles not targeted for application, transverse lines inserted for area calculations (described below), and other considerations.
 Once the area is accurately measured, field notes can be kept for future reference or revision.

 For most jobs, a 100-foot measuring tape is adequate.
 Vinyl or plastic tapes are easier to move around the field and resist abrasion better than metal tapes.
-However, any measuring tape of 25 feet or more can be used.
+When measuring lengths greater than the tape measure, a set (6–10) of metal stakes or pins put in the ground can be used.

 Basic Geometry for Determining Surface Area

 Length (L) × Width (W) = Area

-Fields with Right Triangles: Base × Height ÷ 2 = Area
+Fields with right triangles: Base × Height ÷ 2 = Area

-Triangle Shapes with No Square Corners – Create right angles by choosing a transverse line and measuring the length of the new side.
+Triangle shapes with no square corners: Create right angles by choosing a transverse line and measuring the length of the new side.
 Include the new lines in your field drawing.

-Other Straight-Sided Irregular Shapes – As in the example above, divide irregular fields into squares, rectangles and triangles by using strategically placed transverse lines.
+Other straight-sided irregular shapes.
+As in the example above, divide irregular fields into squares, rectangles, and triangles by using strategically placed transverse lines.

 Other Useful Information for Determining Surface Area

-• Area of a circle = Radius2 × 3.14
+• Area of a circle = radius2 × 3.14

-1 Acre = 43,560 square feet
+• 1 acre = 43,560 square feet

 • Square feet ÷ 43,560 = total acreage

-To find more resources for your business, home, or family, visit the College of Agricultural, Consumer and Environmental Sciences on the World Wide Web at aces.nmsu.edu.
+To find more resources for your business, home, or family, visit the College of Agricultural, Consumer and Environmental Sciences on the World Wide Web at aces.nmsu.edu/pubs.

-Contents of publications may be freely reproduced for educational purposes.
+Contents of publications may be freely reproduced, with an appropriate citation, for educational purposes.
 All other rights reserved.
 For permission to use publications for other purposes, contact email@example.com or the authors listed on the publication.

 New Mexico State University is an equal opportunity/affirmative action employer and educator.
 NMSU and the U.S. Department of Agriculture cooperating.